rrajendran1/Dodge-Arena/README.md

 To make any changes, go to the www folder and the sketch.js, player.js, spear.js, bullet.js, explosion.js, and index.html will be the primary files to change.

-JavaScript was used for development and p5.js is the library used for creating the canvas and positioning the elements.
+JavaScript is used for development and p5.js is the library used for creating the canvas and positioning the elements.

 [phonegap-cli-url]: http://github.com/phonegap/phonegap-cli